you’re the best teacher

 Nice, isn't it?

 Giving the eye a break is more powerful than saturating it.
-And that goes for balancing details with empty space, another form of visual silence.
+Same goes for balancing details with empty space, another form of visual silence.

 the granddaddy of them all...